Initialization effects of nucleon profile on the $\pi$ yields in heavy-ion collisions at medium energies: Abstract

 \section{Abstract}

-We study a problem of pion production in heavy ion collisions in the context of the Isospin-dependent Boltzmann-Uehling-Uhlenbeck (IBUU) transport model.
-In order to ponder the effect of inter-nucleon correlations on pion yields, we generated nucleon densities using two different models, the Skyrme-Hartree-Fock (SHF) model and configuration interaction shell model (SM).
+We study a problem of $\pi$ production in heavy ion collisions in the context of the Isospin-dependent Boltzmann-Uehling-Uhlenbeck (IBUU) transport model.
+We generated nucleon densities using two different models, the Skyrme-Hartree-Fock (SHF) model and configuration interaction shell model (SM).
 Indeed, inter-nucleon correlations are explicitly taken into account in SM, while they are averaged in the SHF model.
 As an application of our theoretical frameworks, we calculated the $\pi^{-}$ and $\pi^{+}$ yields in collisions of nuclei with $A = 30-40$ nucleons.
-In order to investigate more generally the effect of shell model on the density initialization, we used different harmonic oscillator lengths $b_{HO}$ to generate the harmonic oscillator basis.
-It is found that the amount of the produced $\pi^{-}$ and $\pi^{+}$ mesons is larger using the SM framework with $b_{HO}$ = 2.5 fm, while slight differences were found between SHF and SM results when $b_{HO}$ = 2 fm.
-In fact, it appeared that only the use of the the double $\pi^{-}/\pi^{+}$ ratio allows to quantitatively discriminate between the results obtained with SHF and SM model when $b_{HO}$ = 2 fm.
+We used different harmonic oscillator lengths $b_{HO}$ to generate the harmonic oscillator basis for SM in order to study both theoretical and experimental cases.
+It is found that SM framework with $b_{HO}$ = 2.5 fm and SHF can be distinguished by the yield of $\pi$ mesons, in this case the density distribution calculated by the shell model produces more $\pi$ in the collision.
+In comparison, SM with $b_{HO}$ = 2.0 fm is characterized from SHF by the double $\pi^{-}/\pi^{+}$ ratios with different large impact parameters, from which one can find the double $\pi^{-}/\pi^{+}$ ratios of SM change smoother and are less than those of SHF.